 I’ve enjoyed Riley Sager’s previous books, and this one was high on my to-read list for this year.
 I’m happy to report it was one of the best books I’ve read this year.
 Fans of Sager’s other books will likely enjoy this one too.

-An addictive read.
+Lock Every Door is an addictive read.
 Amazing atmospheric setting of a historic apartment building.
 Compelling plot that kept me guessing.
 Intriguing characters.
 A must-read for fans of psychological thrillers.
 Creepy, intense, and suspenseful.

 I received a digital copy of this book from Penguin’s First to Read program in exchange for an honest review.